 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area maintains a database of freight shippers that serve and/or are based in the Gainesville Metropolitan Area.
-Correspondence is sent to the freight shippers inviting them to participate in the development of the Transportation Improvement Program.
+Email correspondence was sent to the freight shippers informing them of opportunity to participate in the development of the Transportation Improvement Program on May 10, 2023 and May 26, 2023.